opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 Opencast supports automatic distribution of thumbnail images for publication channels that support incremental publication.

-Currently, this is supported for configurable publication channels (created by WOH publish-configure) as used by the External API and OAI-PMH publication channels (created by WOH publish-oaipmh).
+This is currently supported by the following kinds of publication channels:

+- Configurable publication channels (used by the External API)
+- OAI-PMH publication channels

+Note that this mechanism is currently limited to at most one publication channel per kind.

 The automatic distribution of thumbnail images can be enabled in the configuration: